Pscx/Pscx/README.md

 Adds the specified paths to the end of the named, path-oriented environment variable.

-### `Add-PathVariable`

-Adds the specified paths to the end of the named, path-oriented environment variable.

 ### `Add-ShortPath`

 Adds the file or directory's short path as a "ShortPath" NoteProperty to each input object.